-@RequestMapping(method = RequestMethod.POST, value = "/stores/{storeId}", consumes
+@RequestMapping(method = RequestMethod.POST, value = "/stores/{storeId}", consumes = "application/json") Store update(@PathVariable("storeId") Long storeId, Store store); } '''

-= "application/json")

-Store update(@PathVariable("storeId") Long storeId, Store store);

-}

-'''

-In the @FeignClient annotation the String value ("stores" above) is an arbitrary client name, which is used to create either a Ribbon load-balancer (see below for details of Ribbon support and below for details of Spring Cloud CircuitBreaker support) or Spring Cloud LoadBalancer.
+In the @FeignClient annotation the String value ("stores" above) is an arbitrary client name, which is used to create either a Ribbon load-balancer (see below for details of Ribbon support) or Spring Cloud LoadBalancer.
 You can also specify a URL using the url attribute (absolute value or just a hostname).
 The name of the bean in the application context is the fully qualified name of the interface.
-To specify your own alias value you can use the qualifiers value of the @FeignClient annotation.
+To specify your own alias value you can use the qualifier value of the @FeignClient annotation.